 Third: The influence of sculpture on art:

 In the field of aesthetics, the expressions of the protagonists in poetry and plastic arts are quite different.
-In the description of the Roman poet Virgil, it was as if he had seen Laocoon’s twisted body and hideous face, roaring loudly.
+In the description of the Roman poet Virgil, it was as if he had seen Laocoon’s twisted body and hideous face, roaring.
 It can be seen that in poetry, sometimes ugliness can enhance the ridiculousness of comedy and the horror of the tragedy.
 But the sculpture is different.

-Although Laocoon is entangled by snakes, there is no hideous pain on his face.
+Although Laocoon is entangled in snakes, there is no hideous pain on his face.
 It is not a roar, but a kind of solemnity and calmness.
 The intense physical distortion under the condition of physical pain is incompatible with the highest degree of beauty.
 It can be seen that the facial expressions of “Laocoon” are not as intense and painful as people think, and looking for its origin can also reflect the heroism of the Greeks.